mikehardy/thunderlink/README.md

 <b>ThunderLink - clickable, durable links to specific messages</b>
 ======================================================

+### THUNDERLINK IS DEAD / LONG LIVE THUNDERLINK

+Hey people!
+In case you hadn't noticed, thunderlink doesn't work so well on modern Thunderbird versions.
+The underlying APIs we used to make thunderlinks work no longer exist.
+This beloved module needed a complete re-think and re-write.

+Guess what!
+The rewrite exists now!
+Head to https://github.com/CamielBouchier/cb_thunderlink and get yourself some modern thunderlinking going

+### Old Thunderlink README follows

 ThunderLinks are durable hyperlinks to specific email messages.

 Make a reference to the ThunderLink anywhere you want immediate access to the original message contents in full.
 For example, wikis, task trackers, etc.